Russian hacking and the 2016 election, explained

 So what changed?

-The CIA's new conclusion was based on its latest and most complete analysis of intelligence on the hacking, including the US intelligence community's finding that Russian hackers also broke into the Republican National Committee's systems but did not release any documents from that breach.
+The CIA's new conclusion was based on its latest and most complete analysis of intelligence on the hacking, including the finding that Russian hackers breached GOP individuals and organizations prior to the election, including Republican House members, thought leaders and non-profits to the GOP, a former senior law enforcement official with direct knowledge of the hack investigation told CNN.

+There is also evidence that entities connected to the Russian government were bankrolling "troll farms" that spread fake news about Clinton.
+Investigators also found digital footprints of individuals tied to the Russian government who had been on intelligence agencies radar before, as was acknowledged when the intelligence agency put out a public statement in October.

 Republican National Committee officials have repeatedly denied that their systems were breached, insisting instead that only individual staffers' accounts were hacked.